-To alleviate this problem, our essential idea is to reduce the excessive impact of action/relation expression on the final mask prediction.
-To do this, we can first generate a subject-centric short text expression (\eg, `a man in white t-shirt') by removing the predicate- and object-related textual information from the original long text expression (\eg, `a man in white t-shirt is walking').
+To tackle this problem, our essential idea is to reduce the excessive impact of action/relation-related expression on the final mask prediction.
+We can first generate a subject-centric short text expression (\eg, `a man in white t-shirt') by removing the predicate- and object-related textual information from the original long text expression (\eg, `a man in white t-shirt is walking').
 The short text expression should contain only the subject and the adjective/phrase that describes the subject.
-It is a more general expression for the referred target instance (subject) compared to the long one.
-Given the input video, the mask prediction for the short text expression pays attention to the instance's appearance.
-The mask prediction for the long text expression pays attention to both the instance's appearance and action, though the latter is often more favored.
+It is a more general expression for the referred instance compared to the long one.
+Given the input video, the mask prediction for the short text expression pays attention to the instance's appearance; while the mask prediction for the long text expression pays attention to both the instance's appearance and action, though the latter is often more favored.
 Ideally, the latter mask prediction should be included in the former.
-Therefore, we introduce a long-short predictions intersection loss to regulate the model predictions for the long and short text expressions.
+To take advantage of the relations between long and short expressions, in the feature level, we introduce a long-short cross-attention module to strengthen the feature corresponding to the long text expression via that from the short one; in the mask level, we introduce a long-short predictions intersection loss to regulate the model predictions for the long and short text expressions.

-Apart from improving the RVOS model on the linguistic part, we also target to improve the model on the visual part by exploiting the temporal consistency over visual features.
-Previous methods~\cite{firstRVOS,AAMN,modelingmotion} in RVOS assume the availability of optical flows between video frames and utilize them to generate auxiliary visual features to enhance the original video features.
+Apart from improving the RVOS model on the linguistic part, we also target to improve the model on the visual part by exploiting temporal consistency over visual features.
+Previous methods~\cite{AAMN,modelingmotion} in RVOS assume the availability of optical flows between video frames and utilize them to generate auxiliary visual features to enhance video features.
 Different from them, we introduce a forward-backward visual consistency loss to directly compute optical flows between video frames and use them to warp the features of every annotated frame's temporal neighbors to the annotated frame for consistency optimization.